Payfast/mod-prestashop_1_7/readme.txt

-PayFast PrestaShop Module v2.1.0 for PrestaShop v1.5.* and v1.6.*
+PayFast ThirtyBees Module v1...0 for ThirtyBees v1.*
 -------------------------------------------------------
 Copyright (c) 2008 PayFast (Pty) Ltd
 You (being anyone who is not PayFast (Pty) Ltd) may download and use this plugin / code in your own website in conjunction with a registered and active PayFast account.
 If your PayFast account is terminated for any reason, you may not use this plugin / code or part thereof.